pantheon-systems/documentation/source/_docs/eu-region.md

 1. Add domains to all environments.
 2. Skip updating DNS for now.
     - Pantheon performs weekly deployments to route all of your domains to the EU.
-If you update DNS before step 4 below, then domains will be temporarily routed through the US.
+If you update DNS before Step 4 below, then domains will be temporarily routed through the US.
 3. [Open a Support ticket](https://dashboard.pantheon.io/#support){.external} with the following template:

     ```nohighlight